DabblesWithApps/ez-form/README.md

 ==========
 V1
 ==========
-Example of Most Simple Use (Inside of OnCreate method of Activity Class):
+#Example of Most Simple Use (Inside of OnCreate method of Activity Class)

 		/*
 		 *